Roger Bushell: The Great Escape

-The simultaneous digging of these tunnels would become an advantage if any one of them were discovered by the Germans because the guards would scarcely imagine that another two could be well underway.
+The simultaneous digging of these tunnels would become an advantage if any one of them were discovered by the Germans because the guards would scarcely imagine that another two could be well under way.
 The most radical aspect of the plan was not merely the scale of the construction, but also the sheer number of men that Bushell intended to pass through these tunnels.
-Previous attempts had involved the escape of anything up to a dozen or twenty men, but Bushell was proposing to get over 200 out, all of whom would be wearing civilian clothes and possessing a complete range of forged papers and escape equipment.
-It was an unprecedented undertaking and would require unparalleled organization.
+Previous attempts had involved the escape of anything up to twenty men, but Bushell was proposing to get over 200 out, each of whom would be wearing civilian clothes and possessing a complete range of forged papers and escape equipment.
+It was an unprecedented undertaking which would require unparalleled organization.
 As the mastermind of the Great Escape, Bushell inherited the codename of "Big X".
 The tunnel "Tom" began in a darkened corner of a hall in one of the buildings.
 "Harry"'s entrance was hidden under a stove.
 The entrance to "Dick" had a concealed entrance in a drainage sump.
 More than 600 prisoners were involved in their construction.

 Tom was discovered in August 1943 when nearing completion.
 Bushell also organized another mass breakout, which occurred on 12 June 1943.
 This became known as the Delousing Break, when 26 officers escaped by leaving the camp under escort with two fake guards (POWs disguised as guards) supposedly to go to the showers for delousing in the neighboring compound.
 All but two were later recaptured and returned to the camp, with the remaining two officers being sent to Oflag IV-C at Colditz for attempting to steal an aircraft.

 After the discovery of Tom, construction on Harry was halted, but it resumed in January 1944.
 On the evening of 24 March, after months of preparation, 200 officers prepared to escape.
 But things did not go as planned, with only 76 officers managing to get clear of the camp.

-Bushell and his partner Bernard Scheidhauer, among the first few to leave the tunnel, successfully boarded a train at Sagan railway station.
+Bushell and his partner, Bernard Scheidhauer, among the first few to leave the tunnel, successfully boarded a train at Sagan railway station.
 They were caught the next day at Saarbrücken railway station, waiting for a train to Alsace.

 On March 29, under the pretext of being driven back to a prison camp, the car carrying Bushell and Scheidhauer stopped for a rest break at the side of the autobahn near Ramstein, Germany (just outside today's Ramstein Air Base).
 It was during this stop that they were murdered by members of the Gestapo, including Emil Schulz, helped by others.
-This was a breach of the Geneva Convention and thus constituted a war crime.
+This was a breach of the ratified and accepted 1929 Geneva Convention on Prisoners of War and thus constituted a war crime.
 The perpetrators were later tried and executed by the Allies.
 Fifty of the 76 escapees were killed in the Stalag Luft III murders on the personal orders of Adolf Hitler.